 Sample Elective Courses

-Place and Narrative: Mexico
+- Place and Narrative: Study Away in Mexico

-Studio and Location Lighting
+- Studio Lighting

-The Photograph in Contemporary Art
+- The Photograph in Contemporary Art

 Photography and Photojournalism Faculty